 200-level and beyond

-200-level courses include ethics in sport, sport and culture in New Zealand, athlete-centred coaching, biomechanics, exercise physiology, and sport injuries.
+200-level courses include ethics in sport, sport and culture in New Zealand, athlete-centred coaching, biomechanics, exercise physiology, and sport injuries, as well as an internship placement.

 Graduates can seek postgraduate opportunities in sport and education or health-related areas of study.
 With careful course selection, Sport Coaching graduates are also eligible to apply for entry to a Graduate Diploma in Teaching and Learning to teach physical education in secondary schools, or become a primary school teacher.